nperegrine/ybanklite/README.md

 > yBankLite

 ## Description
-This repository contains the improved yBank web and api projects for the Test Assignment
+This repository contains the improved yBank web and api code for the Test Assignment

 The following key considerations where taken into account when working on this improved Test Assignment: